tableau/hyper-api-samples/Community-Supported/publish-hyper/README.md

 ## __How to Use__
 Edit the following:
-- Tableau Online/Server address, site, and project
+- Tableau Online or Server address, site, and project
-- Tableau Online/Server authentication info
+- Tableau Online or Server authentication credentials
 - Name of `.hyper` file
 - TableDefinition (columns and SQLTypes)